How to Scan Receipts to Excel: Complete Guide

 Convert paper and digital receipts to Excel.
 Four methods compared, batch processing workflows, tax compliance fields, and accounting software import.

-To scan receipts to Excel, you have four practical options: manual data entry, Excel's Data From Picture feature, a dedicated OCR app, or AI-powered extraction software.
+There are four practical ways to get receipt data into Excel: manual data entry, Excel's Data From Picture feature, a dedicated OCR app, or AI-powered extraction software.
 For small volumes, a handful of receipts after a business trip, manual entry or Excel's built-in tool gets the job done.
 But accountants and bookkeepers processing dozens or hundreds of receipts per client need a different approach.
 AI extraction tools convert receipt images and PDFs into structured spreadsheets automatically, pulling vendor name, date, amount, tax, and category fields without manual keying.

 Speed matters here more than most people realize.
 Physical receipts are fragile evidence: thermal paper fades, paper gets crumpled in glove boxes, and a Green America consumer survey found that people lose or discard 49% of their paper receipts, including ones they intended to keep.
 Every week a receipt sits unprocessed is a week closer to an unreadable smudge or a missing deduction.